Business Intelligence - Domo

 Domo deployments drift fast and the license cost keeps climbing regardless

-Domo gives mid-market teams a genuinely capable platform - Magic ETL, Beast Mode calculations, Domo Apps, a connector library that covers most of the stack.
-The problem is that without deliberate governance, the environment degrades quickly.
+Domo gives mid-market teams a genuinely capable platform - Magic ETL, Beast Mode, Domo Apps, a connector library that covers most of the stack.
+Without deliberate governance, it degrades fast.
 DataFlows multiply without owners.
-Beast Mode formulas get copy-pasted across hundreds of cards with slightly different logic, so the same metric returns three different numbers depending on which dashboard you open.
-PDP (Personalized Data Permissions) gets configured once and never revisited, so either the wrong people see sensitive pipeline data or the right people are locked out of what they need.
-Domo's row-level security is powerful but brittle if the underlying dataset structure changes, and in a growing company it always changes.
-Meanwhile, the per-user license model means the bill grows whether the platform is delivering value or not.
+Beast Mode formulas get copy-pasted across hundreds of cards with slightly different logic, so the same metric returns three numbers depending on which dashboard you open.
+PDP (Personalized Data Permissions) gets configured once and never revisited.
+And the per-user license model means the bill grows whether the platform delivers value or not.

-Revenue Institute comes in after the initial rollout enthusiasm has faded and the real operational debt is visible.
+Revenue Institute comes in after the rollout enthusiasm fades and the operational debt is visible.
 We audit every active DataFlow, Beast Mode, and dataset join for logic consistency and performance drag.
 We rebuild the card and page architecture around actual decision workflows - not the org chart.
-We document PDP rules and tie them to your current role structure.
-Then we train the internal team on how to maintain what we build so the environment does not drift again the moment we leave.
+We document PDP rules against your role structure, then train your team to maintain what we build.

 What we build inside your Domo environment